phol/docs/content/en/docs/import/jupyter.md

 3. Upload your notebook to a cloud notebook service such as [Microsoft Azure](https://notebooks.azure.com/), [Google Cloud Datalab](https://cloud.google.com/datalab/) or [Kyso](https://kyso.io).
 Then click their *Embed* button, pasting their custom embedding code into the body of your page's Markdown file

-4. Copy snippets of code from your notebook and paste them into the body of your page using [Academic's code highlighting]({{< relref "writing-markdown-latex.md#code-highlighting" >}})
+4. Copy snippets of code from your notebook and paste them into the body of your page using [Wowchemy's code highlighting]({{< relref "writing-markdown-latex.md#code-highlighting" >}})